gregjasonroberts/IBM-Capstone-K-meansClustering/README.md

 This file and other associated files constitute my submission to the IBM Applied Data Science Capstone project on Coursera.
 This project represents my file submission in a 9-part Data Science certification program.
+Tools used include: Web scraping, Foursquare API, U.S. Census Data API.

 ## Repository for IBM Capstone Project Notebook